ch-stark/gatekeeperblog/blog/blog.md

 ## Central Configuration

 All of the configurations discussed in this tutorial are managed though PolicyGenerator.
-You can find all the options it provides this file at the following URL:
+You can find all the options it provides in this file at the following URL:

 [Policy Generator Plugin Configuration](https://github.com/stolostron/policy-generator-plugin/blob/main/docs/policygenerator-reference.yaml)